 Having trouble registering for classes you want/need?

 - If you are having trouble with a prerequisite or cohort restriction issue, feel free to contact us (firstname.lastname@example.org) or the department the desired course (i.e. Biology, Math, English) for clarification.
 Transfer students should make sure all transfer credits have been articulated if you believe you have already met a prerequisite.
-You can check your degree evaluation to see if your credits have transferred or call the registrar’s office at 336-334-5946 for confirmation.
+You can check your Degree Works Report to see if your credits have transferred or call the registrar’s office at 336-334-5946 for confirmation.

 - If a course you want is full and the instructor can’t sign you in, be sure to check in UNCGenie under Class Schedule on a regular basis (a couple of times a day) to see if seats become available.
 Make sure you have your advising code handy (you receive your advising code when you meet with your advisor) so you can register quickly if seats in the class open up.
 If you are not sure how to look at UNCGenie or register, make an appointment with your advisor.
 These are some helpful resources for looking up and registering for classes: